• Skip to primary navigation

 • Heavy cream: Use heavy cream or heavy whipping cream.

-• Chocolate: chocolate baking bars work best for this ganache.
+• Chocolate: Chocolate baking bars work best for this ganache.
 They melt better and more evenly than chocolate chips.
 I recommend semi-sweet.
 It is not as dark as bittersweet and not as sweet as milk chocolate.

 See recipe card below for measurements.